Wednesday, April 30, 2014

 A performer on break from a Shakespeare festival downtown was reading a newspaper on a park bench in his compete, Elizabethan costume.
 A photographer happened to catch a passerby in the very second of an expressive double-take, and the picture made the front page of the Trib.

-This is how I came to be Mr. Shakespeare, and my job was to be seen all summer, at a variety of arts festivals and public events.
-The Rib Burn-Off, an Indians game, the Cain Park Arts Festival -- I wasn’t handing out advertisements, I wasn’t putting on an act, I was just this guy who claimed to be William Shakespeare.
+This is how I came to be Mr. Shakespeare, he wanted to recreate that moment but in Cleveland, and my job was to be seen all summer, at a variety of arts festivals and public events.
+The Rib Burn-Off, a Cleveland baseball game, the Cain Park Arts Festival -- I wasn’t handing out advertisements, I wasn’t putting on an act, I was just this guy who claimed to be William Shakespeare.

 One day in early summer (and unfortunately before our costume shop had finished tailoring my beautiful, GLT-branded “plum” outfit) Andrew took me around Cleveland for a few preliminary, promotional shots.